name Sewul comes from when the family resided in any of the places named Sewell, Showell, Seawell, and Sywell in England

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Sewul has been recorded under many different variations, including Sewell, Shewel, Sewel, Sewall, Shewall, Shewal and many more.

 Early Notables of the Sewul family (pre 1700)

-for Totnes in 1393; Gabriel Saywell (died 1688), rector...
-Another 27 words (2 lines of text) are included under the topic Early Sewul Notables in all our PDF Extended History products and printed products wherever possible.
+Gabriel Saywell (died 1688), was rector of Pentridge...
+Another 161 words (12 lines of text) are included under the topic Early Sewul Notables in all our PDF Extended History products and printed products wherever possible.